bytecodealliance/sightglass/docs/next.md

 Build a Dockerfile into a Wasm benchmark:

 ```
-cargo +nightly run -- build path/to/Dockerfile --destination path/to/generated/benchmark.wasm
+benchmarks-next/build.sh path/to/benchmark/directory/
 ```

-The [benchmarks-next/build.sh](../benchmarks-next/build.sh) script iterates over the Dockerfiles in `benchmarks-next` to build all of the included benchmarks.
+The [benchmarks-next/build-all.sh](../benchmarks-next/build-all.sh) script iterates over the Dockerfiles in `benchmarks-next` to build all of the included benchmarks.

 Then, measure how long an engine takes to compile, instantiate, and execute a Wasm benchmark:

 ```
-cargo +nightly run -- benchmark path/to/generated/benchmark.wasm --engine path/to/engine.so
+cargo run -- benchmark path/to/generated/benchmark.wasm --engine path/to/engine.so
 ```

-The [benchmarks-next/run.sh](../benchmarks-next/run.sh) script runs all of the benchmarks in the `benchmarks-next` directory.
+The [benchmarks-next/run-all.sh](../benchmarks-next/run-all.sh) script runs all of the benchmarks in the `benchmarks-next` directory.